Jonathan2251/lbd/source/about.rst

 Details how to set up the LLVM source code, development tools, and environment setting for Mac OS X and Linux platforms.

+:ref:`sec-appendix-doc`:

+This book uses Sphix to generate pdf and epub format of document further.
+Details how to install tools to and generate these docuemnts.

 .. [#llvm-license] http://llvm.org/docs/DeveloperPolicy.html#license